sargalias/old-personal-website/posts/singles/Layout in CSS/Layout in CSS.md

 date: 2019-01-20
 author: 'Spyros Argalias'
 featuredImage: './layout-in-css.png'
+category: CSS
+excerpt: How should we do layout in CSS?
+In this article we examine some prerequisite knowledge for layout, followed by suggestions on how to go about it.

+seoTitle: 'Layout in CSS'
+seoDescription: How should we do layout in CSS?
+In this article we examine some prerequisite knowledge for layout, followed by suggestions on how to go about it.
 ---

 This article is about how to create a good layout in CSS.
 We'll tackle layout in CSS from a few angles, specifically: